apache/druid/docs/tutorials/tutorial-sql-null.md

 Druid returns 1.
 The `null` values for examples 3 and 4 are excluded.

-Additionaly, be aware that null values do not behave as 0.
+Additionally, be aware that null values do not behave as 0.
 For examples:

 ```sql
 SELECT numeric_value + 1